Georgemouts/SOS_Game_MINMAX_algorithm/README.md

 ## How to play - Controls :video_game:

-The player has to insert **S** or **O** letters and then 2 numbers for coordinates .The first is for row and the second is for the column he wants to insert the new letter
+The player has to insert **S** or **O** letters and then 2 numbers for coordinates .

+The first is for row and the second is for the column he wants to insert the new letter to the game table.